JD Spicer Zeb Solicitors Banner Image

 Act preparatory to terrorism

 Section 5 of the Terrorism Act 2006 outlines that someone can be charged with ‘preparation of a terrorist act’.
-This is where someone is deemed to have had the intention of committing an act of terrorism or intend to assist someone else to commit an act of terrorism.
+This is where someone is deemed to have had the intention of committing an act of terrorism or intends to assist someone else to commit an act of terrorism.

 This also includes preparation at an early stage, including internet research.

-Encouragement of terrorism
+Incitement of terrorism

 The statement could also be considered reckless as to whether someone else may be induced into committing acts of terrorism.